mstorresh/HEPData_YAML/README.md

 # Credits

-This project was developed for the high energy physics group at Purdue University.
+This project was developed by Manuel Sebastian Torres for the high energy physics group at Purdue University.